Simple API Integration

 3. GraphQL Federation Layer

-GraphQL federation allows you to create a unified API layer across multiple services:
+GraphQL federation permits you to create a unified API layer across quite a few firms:

 graphql